 My Ivy Group coworkers and I thought it would be cool to print our logo's leaf icon--yes, we are logo nerds!
 So I turned to tinkercad.com, a simple online 3D design app, to build the model.
 I also downloaded a free trial of AutoCAD, an advanced 2D and 3D design software, thinking it would be interesting to learn how to create more advanced 3D models.

-After fiddling around for half an hour, I realized that building the model was a little over my head and I could benefit from some outside help.
+After fiddling around for half an hour, I realized that building the model was a little over my head.
+I could benefit from some outside help.
 We called in a favor from our friend Brian Williams, a graduate of UVA’s School of Architecture.
-Brian came through, delivering a crisp .STL file of the Ivy Group's logo which I saved to a flash drive and then took to the library.
+Brian came through, delivering a crisp .STL file of the Ivy Group's logo, which I saved to a flash drive and then took to the library.

 The 3D Printing Process

 The staff at the library brought me into the 3D printing room and showed me how to set up the print job.
-Connected to the MakerBot printer is a laptop running MakerBot software which is very easy to use.
-I only had to drag and drop my .STL file from the flash drive on to the screen and then confirm the desired print size and resolution.
+A laptop running MakerBot software was connected to the MakerBot printer.
+It was easy to use.
+I only had to drag and drop my .STL file from the flash drive on to the screen.
+Then, confirm the desired print size and resolution.
 There was also an option to change the color of the plastic, but the library only had grey loaded into the machine that day.

-When I confirmed the specs, the computer estimated print time--I was a little shocked to see that printing Ivy Group's logo (about an inch tall by 4 inches long) would take close to 4 hours.
+When I confirmed the specs, the computer estimated the print time.
+I was a little shocked to see that printing Ivy Group's logo would take close to 4 hours.
+(It’s only about an inch tall by 4 inches long).
 I had no idea that it would take so long, and I needed to get back to work!
-Then the library staff member assisting me told me that if I dropped the resolution down in quality, it would speed up the print duration.
+Then the library staff member assisting me told me that if I dropped the resolution quality, it would speed up the print duration.

-After lowering the resolution my new estimate was 2 hours, a much more manageable amount of time.
-I initiated the print job and sat in my seat to watch how it worked.
-With very precise and quick movements, the MakerBot began to lay down the base of the logo.
+After lowering the resolution, my new estimate was 2 hours—a much more manageable amount of time.
+I initiated the print job and took a seat to watch how it worked.
+With quick and precise movements, the MakerBot began to lay down the base of the logo.
 It was very grid-like in the design, similar to the light cycles in the movie Tron.